TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 Before continuing, let's review a few best practices to keep in mind:

 * Copy and paste the commands to avoid typos.
-* Do NOT use `sudo` unless the command specifically says to do so.
 * Follow the directions closely, and don't skip over any sections.
+* **Do NOT use `sudo` unless The Odin Project specifically says to do so.** Failing to follow this can cause a lot of headaches, and never run as the `root` user.

 Now, let's get started!